Obyo-techie/GTST_course/Day10 Bash scripting.md

 - Note equal =< -ne

   # if else condition
-- on bash we dont have indentation like python
+- on bash we dont have indentation like python but if u finished writing the body you type "fi"
+- if you used [conditon] => u will use alphabetic comparision
+- but for string you can use sign too
+- if you used ((condition)) => you will use numeric comparision.

 if [conditon]